ETS-Android2/Mudita/README.md

 # Mudita
 Mudita is a Android Application designed to help people with medicine schedules.It keeps track on user's medicine records and gives a statistical analysis.
 It also informs a friend, when the dose intake time is reached.
-Finally, it also helps user by making sure, user gets a health tip everytime he opens the app.
+Finally, it also helps the user by making sure,he/she gets a health tip everytime he opens the app.

 # Major Libraries/Services Used
 1. Firebase Authentication(Email,Google,Facebook)